shukei1993/acg-config/README.md

 # acg-config
-the config of the acg-parent project
+the config of the acg-parent project managed Config of SpringCloud